-West Bengal bye-election results 2019: Litmus test for BJP, TMC
+West Bengal bye-election results 2019: Cong takes early lead over BJP in Kharagpur

 With Dhitashree Roy nominee, Congress and CPI (M), have contesting together against TMC's Tapan Deb Sinha and BJP's Kamal Chandra Sarkar in Kaliaganj.

 In Karimpur, the CPI(M)-Congress candidate Gholam Rabbi is contesting against BJP's Jay Prakash Majumdar and the ruling party's Bimalendu Singha Roy.
-The seat was vacated by TMC MLA Mahua Moitra after emerging victorious from Krishnnanagar Lok Sabha seat,
+The seat was vacated by TMC MLA Mahua Moitra after emerging victorious from Krishnnanagar Lok Sabha seat.

 In Kharagpur Sadar, Prem Chandra Jha of the BJP is taking on Chittaranjan Mandal of the Congress-CPI(M) alliance and Pradip Sarkar of the TMC.
 The seat was vacated by BJP MLA Dilip Ghosh after winning Medinipur Lok Sabha seat.